Chimdee/Data-Science-Nano-Degree/Data Science/README.md

 * [Seaborn](https://seaborn.pydata.org/)

 ### Blog post on Medium
-You can find a blog post which interprets this notebook results at [this](https://medium.com/@tserenchimedganbold) link.
+You can find a blog post [here](https://medium.com/@tserenchimedganbold) which interprets this notebook results.

 ### Lisence
 This work is licensed under the MIT License